slint-ui/slint/api/cpp/docs/index.rst

 You can create and edit `.60` files using our `SixtyFPS Visual Studio Code Extension <https://marketplace.visualstudio.com/items?itemName=SixtyFPS.sixtyfps-vscode>`_, which features syntax highlighting and live design preview.

-For a quick edit and preview cycle, you can also use the :code:`sixtyfps-viewer` command line tool, which can be installed using :code:`cargo install sixtyfps-viewer`, if you have `Cargo <https://marketplace.visualstudio.com/items?itemName=SixtyFPS.sixtyfps-vscode>`_ installed.
+For a quick edit and preview cycle, you can also use the :code:`slint-viewer` command line tool, which can be installed using :code:`cargo install slint-viewer`, if you have `Cargo <https://marketplace.visualstudio.com/items?itemName=SixtyFPS.sixtyfps-vscode>`_ installed.

 In the next section you will learn how to install the SixtyFPS C++ library and the CMake build system integration.